A general approximator for strong-field ionization rates: Classical Newtonian propagation after ionization

 Here, $\Theta$ denotes the Heaviside step function.
 We chose $\mathbf{r}(t_0, t_0)$ to be the point where the classically forbidden region ends along the line that passes through $\mathbf{r} = 0$ in the direction of the electric field, $\mathbf{E}(t_0)$.
 The expression for this initial condition in atomic units is:

 To keep our classical model as simple as possible, we did not average over an ensemble of electron trajectories with different initial velocities.
 Instead, we adjusted the initial velocity, which we took to be along the orthogonal axis.
 The results shown in Fig.~\ref{fig:position_compare_TDSE} were obtained with $\mathbf{v}(t_0) = 0.5 \mathbf{e}_y$.
+We additionally provide a figure in Supplemental Materials that demonstrates how varying the choice of initial velocity by as much as 20\% does not affect the general conclusion that GASFIR ionization rates are quite meaningful.